facebook/zstd/programs/zstd.1.md

     `zstd --train-cover=k=50,split=60 FILEs`

 * `--train-fastcover[=k#,d=#,f=#,steps=#,split=#,accel=#]`:
-    Same as cover but with extra parameters f, finalize, and skip If _f_ is not specified, then it tries _f_ = 18.
+    Same as cover but with extra parameters f and accel and different default value of split If _split_ is not specified, then it tries _split_ = 75.
+    If _f_ is not specified, then it tries _f_ = 18.
     Requires that 0 < _f_ < 32.
     If _accel_ is not specified, then it tries _accel_ = 1.